evannetwork/vade-didcomm/README.md

 }
 ```

-Once proover respondes with presentation or propose-presentation message , following are the formats for the messages:
+The prover then responds with either a `presentation` or `propose-presentation` message.
+The following are the formats for the messages:

 Presentation response format: